Hitori Bocchi no Marumaru Seikatsu: Characters

 Bocchi's friend from elementary school.
 Concerned over Bocchi's social anxiety after ending up in a different middle school, she breaks off her friendship with Bocchi in order to encourage her to make new friends.
+At the end of the series, she re-establishes her friendship with Bocchi after Bocchi is able to reach her goal.
 Her name is derived from "soft" (やわらかい, yawarakai).